Cheryl Knott

 Assistant Director

 Cheryl Knott is the Assistant Director for the Baltimore Neighborhood Indicators Alliance-Jacob France Institute.
-For over 16 years Cheryl has worked to ensure the accuracy, consistency, and reliability of community indicators that describe the quality of life for Baltimore City communities.
+For 17 years Cheryl has worked to ensure the accuracy, consistency, and reliability of community indicators that describe the quality of life for Baltimore City communities.
 She coordinates with staff and external data-creating agencies to produce customized statistical and research reports and evaluations that examine neighborhood-level trends on socio-economic characteristics, crime and safety, public health, housing, educational achievement, and sustainability.

 Cheryl is involved in coordinating Baltimore Data Day, an annual event that brings together a diverse audience to talk about data and resources in the city.
 She is a proponent of data democratization and has a strong interest in making data open and usable to the public as well as other professionals.
-Consequently, she have created several open data portals to disseminate BNIA-JFI data, reports, and visualizations, and has coordinated with the City of Baltimore to disseminate spatial data on the Open Baltimore portal.
+Consequently, she has created several open data portals to disseminate BNIA-JFI data, reports, and visualizations, and has coordinated with the City of Baltimore to disseminate spatial data on the Open Baltimore portal.

 Additional recent projects and initiatives include creating award-nominated data visualizations describing the intersections of housing affordability, housing voucher utilization, and demographics, describing longitudinal and spatial data trends for the Baltimore Community Change 2010-2020 Project, conducting spatial equity analyses of Capital Improvement Program (CIP) allocations for Baltimore City, and providing data services for the Choice Implementation Grant for Perkins Homes.